 - Mr. Buttrick has also prosecuted and defended a number of other state and federal appeals involving a variety of subjects, ranging from jurisdictional issues to commercial banking issues.

-- Law Clerk, Honorable Jesse E. Eschbach, U.S. Court of Appeals for the Seventh Circuit
+- Law Clerk, Honorable Jesse E. Eschbach, United States Court of Appeals for the Seventh Circuit

 Professional & Community Involvement